Trek explores Keli plateau - a rocky piece of land west of Georgian Military Highway.

 This trek, starting in picturesque Truso valley, explores the Keli volcanic plateau - barren, rocky piece of land lying west of Georgian Military Highway.

-Only a few people ever come hiking here as this area is in the proximity of the territory of South Ossetia and the terrain is quite difficult.
+Only a few people ever come hiking here as this area is in the proximity of the separatist territory of South Ossetia (or, in Georgian, Samachablo) and the terrain is quite difficult.

 The highlight of the trip is a crossing of two 3400m high mountain passes and a visit of the glacial Kelitsadi lake.

 Distance (27 km) is more suitable for a 2-day trek, but there is no proper camping spot around Khorisar pass, so most of the people split this trek into three days.

 Not far on the map, but it´s necessary to cross two mountain passes and the area is quite remote.

 Since this trek crosses volcanic plateau, there are very few water sources.
 There is one spring mentioned at the end of Day One but yhou shouldn´t rely on it too much as it tends to disappear during hot and dry summers.
 That means that you should carry about 4-5 liters when leaving Kvemo Okrokana.
 Water can be then found only after Khorisar pass.

 Entrance to Truso valley, the source of the Tergi river lies on Georgian Military Highway, some 20 km south of Kazbegi at the Kobi village.